TheFoot/lightweight-mobile-loginform/README.md

 This is a simple login form built using HTML5.
 It targets non-responsive browsers (e.g. IE6), then small-screen mobile devices and progressively enhances upwards to fully responsive modern desktop browsers.

 Use it as a base to build on or extend it as you please..
+See a demo here: http://thefoot.github.com/lightweight-mobile-loginform/

 It performs simple required field validation and displays errors inline.